zaynbsn/aventure-textuelle/README.md

 You start in Moonheart town, a small peacefull city, where you can help the inhabitants as an adventurer !

+When you finish the first chapter, a markdown will summarize all your adventure.

-Here the plan of The Whispering Holm
+### The Whispering Holm

 ![alt text](./assets/the_whispering_holm.png?raw=true)

+### Comming soon

-only 'Chapter 1 : Moonheart town' is available for now, soon 'Chapter 2 : The forest' will be released
+Only 'Chapter 1 : Moonheart town' is available for now, Soon 'Chapter 2 : The forest' will be released

-When you finish the first chapter, a markdown will summarize all your adventure.

 ---